Helping ADHD-challenged couples worldwide

 Level 1 training for consumers (individuals and couples):

-The format consists of self-paced video presentations, each segment only15-30 minutes and covering a specific topic.
+The format consists of self-paced video presentations, each segment typically 10-30 minutes and covering a specific topic.
 Review as many times as you like.

 Videos are augmented with: